 Well, that’s a given!
 The Sun dominates the daytime sky, and often leaves you no choice but to point your instruments at it.
 Just make sure your equipment has the proper filters to keep your eyes safe from any damage!

-Even during the day, the Moon is a good object to look at through a telescope, and you can easily see some good contrast on the features.
+Even during the day, the Moon is a fantastic object to look at through a telescope, and you can easily see some good contrast on the features.
 A standard lunar filter can add more contrast and less glare if it’s still too difficult to see during the day.

 Depending on the phase, you can catch the Moon in the morning, or afternoon.
 If your prime viewing hours during the spring and summer months star before sunset, your window to observe and show the Moon only lasts for 10 days out of the month during the waxing phases, with all the other days the Moon will either be too close to the Sun, or below the horizon, leaving you with no Moon to view while the Sun is still up.